cloudfoundry/php-buildpack/README.md

   buildpack: https://github.com/dmikusa-pivotal/cf-php-build-pack#v1.0
 ```

-The benefit of using a release branche is that it is stable, at least in terms of features and changes.
+The benefit of using a release branch is that it is stable, at least in terms of features and changes.
 No new features or changes will be made to a release branch.
 The only modifications are for security updates.
 This means if your app pushes OK now, it should push OK six months from now as long as you're using the same release branch.

 Because this build pack is a project that I maintain in my spare time and I do not have infinite resources, I will only commit to maintaining the most recent release branch.
 Older branches will continue to exist and can continue to be used, but will not receive security updates.
 When a branch is no longer being maintained, the compile script will output a message when it is run to let you know that it's time to upgrade.